henriqurr/shopmee_ueek/README.md

 To run it, I recommend using XAMPP to run PHP and MYSQL, which are necessary for the project.

-Step 1: Put the files in a folder called "Shopmee", inside the "htdocs/shopmee" folder, inside the "XAMPP" folder.
+Step 1: Put the files in a folder called "shopmee", in the "htdocs/shopmee" directory, inside the "XAMPP" folder.

 Step 2: Change the MYSQL configuration for connection, for that, access the file "Connection.php" inside the Database folder.